-The B.S. in Education--Early Childhood Education prepares students to teach grades preschool through five, and includes an endorsement for English for Speakers of Other Languages (ESOL).
+The B.S. in Education – Early Childhood Education prepares students to teach grades preschool through five and includes an endorsement for English for Speakers of Other Languages (ESOL).
 The program utilizes an integrated approach to curriculum design and delivery that addresses the needs of all learners.
 Through a combination of academic and field-based learning, the program encourages the development of caring, competent and collaborative teachers who are committed to helping all students reach their highest potential.
 Each semester, GGC Early Childhood Education majors will undertake field experiences in diverse settings in the Gwinnett County Public Schools to ensure that they are prepared to teach in a variety of settings.
 During the final semester, students will participate in a semester-long student teaching experience and complete a leadership seminar.
-For more information, view the program plan (PDF).
+For more information, view the program plan for early childhood education (PDF).

 Through a combination of classroom and field-based learning, GGC's Special Education program gives future educators an opportunity to acquire the necessary assessment, instructional and consultation skills for working effectively with culturally and linguistically diverse children and/or adolescents who have special educational needs.
 The goal of the program is the development of sensitive, informed and dedicated educators to address the full spectrum of educational needs for this population.
 In addition, students will learn about accessible instructional materials, assistive technology, curriculum access and alignment, classroom designs for success, and family/community engagement.
 Graduates will be prepared to work with students with special needs in preschool settings through grade 12.
 For more information, view the program plan for special education (PDF).